The craft brewery revolution began in Europe

 Why do we read today that the craft beer revolution was born in the United States?

 Because Michael Jackson is a quasi-naturalised American in the minds of American homebrewers.
 The same goes for Roger Protz.
 What they wrote and said became the American legacy of the Discovery Channel's "Beer Hunter".
 The first beer festivals and competitions were organised in the USA, using the beer styles defined by Michael Jackson.
 Since then, they have multiplied endlessly until they have become unreadable.
 The American editorial and commercial steamroller did the rest.
+However, the American craft brewing industry deserves credit for its tremendous economic dynamism and hard-hitting marketing.
+Its financial resources are colossal compared with European movements.
+Some breweries have become industrial enterprises obeying the same rules as the American beer giants (capitalisation, takeovers, mergers, speculation on raw materials, vertical integration, etc.).

 The true European (English) origins of this revolution are now buried in the archaeological layers of European beer history.
 It is important to turn this history right side up.
 This exciting period in the contemporary history of beer in Europe has yet to be written.